Single Sign-on (SSO) for Confluent Cloud

 confluent login

-• For the “SSO” authentication method, the confluent login command does not prompt the user for a password.
+If you are using SSO-based authentication, the confluent login CLI command does not prompt the user for a password.
 SSO relies on your identity provider for authentication.

-If the Confluent CLI is running on a server without a web browser (also known as a “jump host”), then you cannot sign in using confluent login.
-In such cases, you must use the --no-browser option:
+If the Confluent CLI is running on a server without a web browser (also known as a “jump host”), then you must sign in using confluent login with the --no-browser option, like this:

 confluent login --no-browser